aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/advanced-cad-features/set-canvas-size-and-mode/_index.md

 - **Which option controls canvas size in Java?** `CadRasterizationOptions.setPageWidth/Height`.
 - **What is automatic layout scaling?** A flag (`setAutomaticLayoutsScaling(true)`) that preserves the original layout proportions when the canvas size changes.
 - **Do I need a license for Aspose.CAD?** A temporary or permanent license is required for production use.

+## How to Set PDF Page Size When Converting CAD to PDF (Java)

+Setting the PDF page size (or canvas size) lets you dictate the final dimensions of the document, which is especially useful when you must **change PDF dimensions** to match printing standards or UI requirements.
+Below we walk through each step, explaining the *why* behind every line of code.

 ## What is **convert CAD to PDF**?